Infant-Toddler Child Care Sample Op-Ed

 The burden of cost is one that must be urgently addressed.
-In 33 states and Washington, D.C., child care costs more than college tuition at a state university.
-[INSERT SPECIFIC LOCAL EXAMPLE, IF AVAILABLE] According to the standard set by the U.S. Department of Health and Human Services, center-based infant child care is unaffordable in 49 states and Washington, D.C.—that is, if care can be found at all.
-Child care assistance for low-income families today reaches fewer than 1 of every 6 eligible children.
+In 28 states and Washington, D.C., child care costs more than college tuition at a state university [INSERT SPECIFIC LOCAL EXAMPLE, IF AVAILABLE] According to the standard set by the U.S. Department of Health and Human Services, center-based infant child care is unaffordable in every state—that is, if care can be found at all.

 High cost is not the only child care challenge facing working families.
 In the first three years of life, brain connections form at the rate of more than a million per second.
 With many young children spending hours in child care each day, a lot of those connections are forming while away from their parents.
 When child care supports close relationships between babies and their caregivers, it feeds a baby’s growing brain, building the foundation for the development and learning necessary for them to thrive as adults.
 But 3 out of 4 infants are in low or mediocre quality care settings that can be detrimental to their development.
-Despite research that shows that at-risk children—children from families with few resources and under great stress –benefit most from high quality child care, poor quality care is often the only care available in low-income communities.
+Despite research that shows that children who face many risks—those living in families with few resources and under great stress –benefit most from high quality child care, poor quality care is often the only care available in low-income communities.

 Investing in quality child care not only gets babies off to the healthy start they need to thrive, it’s also good for the economy.
 Quality early childhood programs that begin at birth can deliver a 13 percent per year return on investment, through more years of education, more employment, and better adult health.

-As Congress looks to build a strong future for America, it would be wise to invest in CCDBG and create a system that ensures quality care for young children, no matter what their parents’ income level.
+As Congress looks to build a strong future for America, it would be wise to start with increasing investments in CCDBG to support states’ continued efforts to improve access to quality care for families, particularly for those with infants and toddlers.
+At the same time, to ensure all low- and moderate-income working families have access to the care they and their children need to thrive, Congress should enact a more comprehensive program to provide access to quality child care that meets the needs of today’s babies and workforce.
 Doing so will change the odds for working families and provide a path to economic independence.
 It will also ensure our future workforce – today’s babies and toddlers – arrive at school ready to learn and prepared for future success.

 [AUTHOR’S NAME, TITLE AND ORGANIZATION (IF APPLICABLE)]